-The Fed Funds rates expected by investors are estimated by our proprietary model using both various surveys (the monthly "Consensus Economics" survey and the quarterly "Survey of Professional Forecasters") and the rich information contained in the yield curve (see the methodological annex).
-The estimates are revised when more recent surveys are available (on February 16, the February "Consensus Forecast" and "Survey of Professional Forecaster" were introduced).
+Fed funds futures provide a biased estimate of investors' true expectations, as they are influenced by varying risk premia.
+The Fed Funds rates expected by investors are here estimated by our proprietary model using both different surveys (the monthly "Consensus Economics" survey and the quarterly "Survey of Professional Forecasters") and the rich information contained in the yield curve (see the methodological annex).
+Estimates are revised when more recent surveys become available (on February 16, the February "Consensus Forecast" and "Survey of Professional Forecaster" were introduced).